mohssenk/Arabic-Melodies-Project/README.md

-# Arabic-Melodies-ProjectL Maqamat Classification using AI
+# Arabic-Melodies-Project: Maqamat Classification using AI

 **Maqamat Classification AI** is a machine learning project aimed at analyzing and classifying Quranic recitations based on their **maqam** (melodic mode).
 This project leverages deep learning and audio processing techniques to identify maqamat in recitations.